bernhard-42/jupyter-cadquery/README.md

 - Build docker image

     ```bash
-    cd docker
+    make docker
-    IMAGE=bernhard-42/jupyter-cadquery:1.0.0
-    docker build -t $IMAGE .
     ```

-- Run the docker container
+- Run the docker container (jupyter in the cntainer will start in `/home/cq`)

     ```bash
     WORKDIR=/tmp/jupyter
-    docker run -it --rm -v $WORKDIR:/data/workdir -p 8888:8888 $IMAGE
+    docker run -it --rm -v $WORKDIR:/home/cq -p 8888:8888 $IMAGE
     ```

-    **Note:** Don't store new notebooks in the `examples` folder, **they will be lost**.
-Use the `workdir` folder that is mapped to a local persistent folder on the host.
+    **Note:** To start you can copy the example notebooks to your `$WORKDIR`.
+They will be available for JupyterLab in the container.

 ## Demos